FDMOliveira/Front-end-nanodegree-exercises/Pizzeria/README.md

 Results:
-* All above mentioned resulted in a PageSpeed insight score achievment of **91%** in Mobile and **95%** in computer.
+* All actions that were above mentioned resulted in a PageSpeed insight score achievment of **91%** in Mobile and **95%** in computer.
 * Scroll animation with a consistent frame-rate at **60fps** - pizza.html
 * Resize pizza animation in less then **2ms** -pizza.html

 ### Optimization Tips and Tricks
-Here are some sources that were very useful during this challenge:
+The following sources were very helpful during this challenge:
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")
 * [Optimizing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/optimizing-critical-rendering-path.html "optimize the crp!")